**Reminder Annual Ballot by Mail Applications are only good for one calendar year**

 Please note that only voters who are disabled or 65 years of age or older qualify for an annual application, all other voters must submit an application for each election.

 To vote by mail, you must first apply for a ballot.
 The Bastrop County Elections Department does not send out applications or ballots without a specific request from the voter.
 We must receive your application no later than the close of business 11 days before election day.
 If the deadline falls on a weekend, the last day to submit an application is the preceding Friday.
 If the deadline falls on a state or federal holiday, the application must be received on the preceding business day.
+Applications must be received, not postmarked, by the deadline.

 Mail your application for a ballot to: